dvdovynets/taxi-service/README.md

 # Taxi Service
  The goal of this project was to create a simple taxi service.
 The project implements driver authentication with different functionality:
+ - During the first launch you will be redirected to a login page where you have two opportunities:
+   * register a new driver
+   * login as a previously registered driver
  - To use all features you need to create new driver and authenticate
  - Driver can add himself to different cars
  - View all drivers